top of page

 How will I feel after my treatment?

-What are the credentials of the Source Healing acupuncturists?
+What are the credentials of Source Healing acupuncturists?

-Our acupuncturists are all licensed by the state of Illinois, National Board certified by the NCCAOM, which certifies the for both acupuncture and herbal medicine, and have a Masters Degree in Oriental Medicine, which consists of over 3,000 hours of instructions and nearly 2,000 hours of clinic hands-on experience.
-Additionally, all of our practitioners are trained in Western sciences and various forms of energy work that keep the treatments individualized and inspired.
+Our acupuncturists are licensed by the State of Illinois and nationally board-certified by the NCCAOM for acupuncture and herbal medicine.
+Each practitioner holds a Master’s or Doctoral Degree in Oriental Medicine, completing over 3,000 hours of coursework and nearly 2,000 hours of clinical training.
+In addition, our team is trained in Western sciences and various forms of energy work, ensuring individualized and inspired treatments.
+Beyond qualifications, we are passionate about this healing art, providing care that we’d want to receive ourselves.

 What is the difference between acupuncture and dry needling?